 The hardware specs of a starter product are often kept unrealistically low, for instance, to keep the price right down.
 Important items – backups, cPanel – may be expensive extras.
 And even then, the headline rate may only apply if you pay for two or three years upfront, increasing dramatically on renewal.

 InMotion Hosting is refreshingly different.
-Its baseline VPS-1000HA-S plan doesn't have the most eye-catching price at $27.99 per month over two years, but it's easy to see why the company asks this much.
+Its baseline VPS-1000HA-S plan doesn't have the most eye-catching price at $22.99 per month over three years, but it's easy to see why the company asks this much.
 The product has a better specification – 4GB RAM, 75GB storage, 4TB bandwidth, 3 dedicated IPs – than some high-end plans from other providers, backups and a cPanel licence are included for free, and there's a 90-day money-back guarantee.

 There's an unusual feature in what InMotion calls "unlocked CPU cores".
 Rather than having access to one or two cores only, you're able to spread your processing load across all cores on the server, a major performance boost for tasks involving a lot of simultaneous processing.